 You said you would be my friend.
 You said you would not bite me.
 You said you

 would protect me forever.”
 And the snake replied,

 “You knew I was a snake when you picked me up”.

 "Be it known"

 I am NOT politically correct in most anything I say or do.
 If you know me you know I have always spoke my mind and I hold no punches.
 Sometimes I shoot from the hip and wish I had handled things a little more gracefully.
 There will be things in print here some will like, and some will hate.
-But it is all true and needs to be told, at least for the sake of children and my peace of mind.
-Some will have their feelings hurt and others will be mad as hell and embarrassed.
+But it is all true and needs to be told, at least for the sake of my children and my own peace of mind.
+Some folks mentioned will have their feelings hurt and others will be mad as hell and embarrassed.

 My “one day

 to be” father, Leonard Leroy “Bud” Chapin (1919-2004) worked at the